HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/opentelemetry_integration/index.md

 **Important Configuration Notes:**

-- Update the `jaeger.endpoint` with your actual Jaeger collector endpoint
+- Update the `otlp.endpoint` with your actual backend endpoint (Grafana Tempo, Elastic APM, etc.)
+- For Grafana setup, you can use Grafana Tempo for traces and Prometheus for metrics
-- Configure additional exporters based on your observability stack (Prometheus, Grafana, Elastic, etc.)
+- Configure additional exporters based on your observability stack
 - Adjust resource limits based on your expected telemetry volume
 - Enable TLS for production deployments by configuring appropriate certificates